 Goals: The capsule mechanism was designed with the following goals:

 • Generic Solution: Capsules provide a generic mechanism for transitioning data from the OS to the boot mechanism.
 While an update is the main target of capsules, other functionality may be implemented, particularly by passing drivers as part of the capsule.

 • Commonality: The mechanism should be able to support all firmware devices from all vendors whose firmware is compliant with the requirements of the mechanism, thus providing a common means to update platforms over systems running Framework-based firmware.

 • Security: Capsules allow the levels of security for the update to be tuned to the security requirements of the system.

 • Abstraction: The various components do not have to be aware of each other’s implementations.
 For example, an OS-present update application should not have to be aware of the technologies that are used to implement the firmware devices.

-• OS-Present Update: The user should be able to perform the job of requesting the update in the user’s most familiar environment.Read the full EFI Capsule Specification.
+• OS-Present Update: The user should be able to perform the job of requesting the update in the user’s most familiar environment.